distantfield/calm/README.md

 # Calm

-**Calm** is a collection of functions we wrote to make developing on Google AppScript an ever so slightly more calming experience.
+**Calm** is a collection of functions we wrote to make developing on Google AppScript an ever so slƒightly more calming experience.

 This repository provides reusable functions for simple tasks such as JSON, text and URL handling.